| |

 Drowned

-in the Ohio River, August
+in the Ohio River, at Louisville, Jefferson

 24, 1818 (age 40 years, 349

-days); his body was apparently not recovered.
+days).
+His body was apparently not recovered.

 Cenotaph at Mt.